 IDT gBlocks® Gene Fragments provide a tool for easy gene construction or modification.
-Single gBlocks Gene Fragments can be used to introduce multiple modifications in a sequence or substitute as a gene (e.g., for short genes such as an immunoglobulin (Ig) domain; see A Next Generation Understanding of Immune Response at www.idtdna.com/decoded).
-Several of these double-stranded DNA fragments of up to 2000 bp each can be quickly assembled using the Gibson Assembly™ method to generate genes or other constructs.
+Single fragments can be used to introduce multiple modifications into a sequence, or as genes substitutes (e.g., for short genes such as an immunoglobulin (Ig) domain) [1–2].
+Several of these double-stranded DNA fragments of up to 3000 bp each can be quickly assembled using the Gibson Assembly™ method to generate genes or other constructs .
 Thus you can re-create the elusive or damaged gene from your clone library, re-constitute a gene from an organism that is not readily accessible, or design and build a new function or chimera.
-Additional applications of gBlocks Gene Fragments include using them as template or sub¬strates for enzymatic reactions (polymerases, methylases, etc.) or as standards for qPCR .
+Additional applications of gBlocks Gene Fragments include using them as template or substrates for enzymatic reactions (polymerases, methylases, etc.) or as standards for qPCR .

 In one example, the Kirill Alexandrov laboratory at the Institute of Molecular Biology (IMB), University of Queensland (Brisbane, Australia) uses gBlocks Gene Fragments in their studies of intracellular vesicular transport and the role played by Rab GTPases in docking and fusion of intracellular membranes.
 The lab performs a lot of protein engineering and gBlocks Gene Fragments have provided them with rapid and cheap access to new types of functional and structural elements that they do not possess in their plasmid database.
 Thus, the researchers can construct novel biological modules and cascades to better understand the tethering complexes and transcription-regulating complexes critical to their system.